Incremental improvements, ample technology, all 911.

 Left to its own devices, the transmission is perfectly unobtrusive.
 In fact, it’s one of the highlights of the 992’s everyday drivability.
 But it’s just as capable in the more aggressive driving modes, where upshifts fire off rapidly and multi-gear downshifts are as effortless and predictable as any automatic I’ve ever driven.

 My favorite of the 992’s many tweaks, though, is the new brake pedal.
 Porsche cut two-thirds of a pound from it, rebalanced the pedal’s travel ratio, and replaced the hydraulic brake booster with an electric one.
 Sounds pretty minor, but the impact is dramatic, especially on a car with carbon-ceramic brakes, like my tester.
 There’s simply none of the grabbiness common with CCBs, and there’s far more feedback (although these brakes do still squeal like a piggy if they aren’t properly warmed up).
+Props too, to Brembo, which provides the lightweight carbon-ceramic discs, as well as the six-piston front and four-piston rear calipers in the standard yellow finish.

 This all comes together beautifully on Ricardo Tormo’s 14 turns.
 The 911 feels capable and willing on track despite my fists of ham, with the brakes offering fade-free performance and the tires providing plenty of grip.
 The steering is revelatory, with a more direct ratio – 14.1:1 in rear-steer cars like mine – and the perfect amount of weight.
 This is an electric rack, but good luck finding any problems with that.
 Feedback is everywhere, and you can feel just how much grip each individual tire has available, even if, like me, you lack the spine to exploit it.